 What kind of information will the insurance companies ask me or be interested in?

-What you’re generally going to find is that once a life insurance company determines that you’re suffering from Liver Failure, there isn’t a whole lot more they are going to need to know before denying your life insurance application.
+What you’re generally going to find is that once a life insurance company determines that you’re suffering from Liver Failure, there isn’t much more they will need to know before denying your life insurance application.
+After all, understanding “why” you are suffering from Liver Failure isn’t really going to change all that much on their end.
+For this reason, you’ll likely find that many life insurance companies and/or agents aren’t all that helpful when purchasing a life insurance policy for those suffering from Liver Failure.

 This is mainly because…